bytecodealliance/wasmtime/docs/security-sandboxing.md

    are hidden from applications.
 And all accesses within linear memory are checked to ensure they stay in bounds.

- - All control transfers -- direct and indirect branches, direct and indirect calls, are to known and type-checked destinations, so it's not possible to accidentally call into the middle of a function or branch outside of a function.
+ - All control transfers—direct and indirect branches, as well as direct and indirect calls—are to known and type-checked destinations, so it's not possible to accidentally call into the middle of a function or branch outside of a function.

  - All interaction with the outside world is done through imports and exports.
    There is no raw access to system calls or other forms of I/O; the only